 In addition, the administration unit helps with management of assets, and compliance with legal and donor requirements in the emergency.
 Administration should ensure compliance with key policies and procedures, while also allowing an acceptable level of flexibility to meet the emergency demands efficiently.

 Many sub-units within administration play a coordinated role and together provide the needed support.
 Administration and support services oversee the business aspects of the emergency response and coordinate activities including procurement, logistics, inventory management, telecommunications and security within established policies and procedures.
-For specific guidelines on these topics, see also Chapter 15 Logistics, Chapter 16 Procurement, Chapter 20 Telecommunications and IT, and Chapter 14 Safety and security.
+For specific guidelines on these topics, see also the chapter on Logistics, Chapter on Procurement, Chapter on Telecommunications and IT, and Chapter on Safety and security.

 1.1 CI roles and responsibilities for administration

 1.2 Role of the Administration Manager and staff

 - Coordinate all travel and logistics arrangements for emergency personnel including:

 - arrival, pick-up, briefing and internal travel, and departure at end of assignment

 - coordinate allocation of office space and equipment for emergency personnel

 - establish appropriate accommodation for emergency staff in hotels or staff houses.